ramk7243/InventoryManagementFrontEnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.1.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://3.14.65.212:4200/`.
+Navigate to `http://inventory-demo-app.s3-website.us-east-2.amazonaws.com/`.
 The app will automatically reload if you change any of the source files.
+## email : test@demo.com
+## pass : test

 ## Code scaffolding